 H.R.1 repeals the corporate ATM.

 Corporate earnings and assets that are repatriated from abroad will be taxed at a reduced rate – 15.5 percent for cash and 8 percent for illiquid assets.

-Under H.R1, the deduction for client entertainment expenses are repealed.
+Under H.R1, the deduction for client entertainment expenses is repealed.
 Previously, if a business took out a client to dinner or a nightclub after a meeting, then they could deduct 50 percent of the cost; however, those expenses will no longer be deductible after December 31, 2017.

 The cap on depreciation allowances for business vehicles would rise from $3,160 to $10,000.
 The new limit would apply to vehicles placed into service January 1, 2018.

 100 Percent Bonus Depreciation